Trusley as a conservation areaPlease click here for a copy of South Derbyshire's 2013 document "Trusley Conservation Area: Character Statement."

 In common with many estates throughout the country Trusley has, in the last 25 years, seen the biggest change in the pattern of land usage since the time of the enclosures.

 Rent from land is insufficient to maintain the buildings on an estate and to provide a living for the landowner's family.
 By taking everything "in hand" estates can double their income by renting out farm houses to those who want to live in the countryside while the land can be rented out, on short-term leases, to whoever bids the highest.
-An estate of 1,000+ acres that brought in perhaps £100,000 from land rental can now bring in between £250,000 and £300,000 from the mixture of land and home tenants.
-It is no surprise therefore that many small estates are moving this way.
+An estate of 1,000+ acres that brought in perhaps £100,000 from land rental can now bring in between £250,000 and £300,000 from the mixture of land, home tenants and holiday lets.
+It is no surprise that many small estates are moving this way.

 Those small farms that do exist cannot afford all the heavy equipment for today's farming (a modern combine harvester can cost over £300,000) - hence many of them act as sub-contractors to others, renting out their time and the equipment they have.